 Third alcohol violation - judicial hearing, letter to student and parent, review by dean of students for appropriate fine and sanctions. \$200 fine, disciplinary probation, or possible suspension/dismissal from the residence halls or school.
-Further assessment by counselor and coach informed of the situation.
+Further assessment by counselor and coach/director informed of the situation.

 Note: Violations occurring in the apartments at Timberland Apartments (off-campus apartment complex) are explained, stated and agreed to in the lease agreement signed by students living there.
 Because we allow alcohol in Timberland and there is a potential and some history of alcohol parties at this facility, we have a policy that can fine the leasers of a unit up to \$400 for hosting an underage alcohol event.
+Residence Life takes an active role in vetting student history as to who may sign up for this hall since supervision is limited to the one RA presence.

-II.
 Statement of AODA Program Vision